ardavanghaffari/confident-spring/1-java-webapps-without-spring/README.md

   the formatter used internally by Jackson) tries to fetch the `YearOfEra` field from the `Instant`, but since `Instant` doesn't have it, it throws that exception.
 Note that even if we wanted our timestamp to be formatted in UTC, we should have still specified `timezone = "UTC"` in the annotation.
-Jackson doesn't assume because it's an `Instant` then it can default to UTC and it will throw the same exception in absence of the timezone value.
+Jackson doesn't assume because it's an `Instant` then it can default to UTC, and it will throw the same exception in absence of the timezone value.
 - We say on the one hand that `Instant` is in UTC but we also say that it has no timezone which may sound contradictory since UTC is a timezone after all.
 When we say that it has no timezone, we're